Important Notification Regarding Recertification:

 So, are you ready to sign up?
 Give us a call at 907.265.5400 if you are in Anchorage (1.800.800.4800 if you’re not) or visit one of our GCI stores.

 Only “eligible” consumers qualify for the Lifeline benefit.
 Please review the following eligibility requirements to see if you qualify.
+Or you may review other resources available to help determine your lifeline eligibility.

 Only eligible consumers may enroll in the program.
 To qualify for Lifeline service, an applicant may be eligible in one of two ways: